DJ Subroc: Career

-KMD also did further production for artists like 3rd Bass, MF Grimm, Megalon (aka Tommy Gunn), and Kurious Jorge.
+Sub also did further production for artists like 3rd Bass, his fellow Monsta Island members MF Grimm, Rodan, Megalon (aka Tommy Gunn), and Kurious Jorge.

 Death

-DJ Subroc died on April 23, 1993, after being hit by a car while attempting to cross the Nassau Expressway.
+DJ Subroc died on April 23, 1993, after being hit by a motorist while attempting to cross the Nassau Expressway (NY878).
 His death brought production of the KMD album Black Bastards to a halt and marked the end of KMD, although Black Bastards was later released.

 Legacy

 MF Doom dedicated his 2004 track "Kon Karne" to his late brother with the lyric, "I dedicate this mix to Subroc, the hip-hop Hendrix".
+Doom also speaks about him frequently in his album "Operation: Doomsday", dedicating tracks to his passed brother.
 A Tribe Called Quest shouted out DJ Subroc in their song "8 Million Stories", and the Kurious track "Leave Ya' with This" from the album A Constipated Monkey is also dedicated to him.